You must sign to indicate your agreement to abide by the Duke Community Standard and its application in the Nicholas School before you may enroll.

 Administrative Hearing: If (1) the suspected academic violation is not “minimal,” (2) there have been any previous honor code incidents involving the student in which the student was not cleared of all alleged violations, or (3) the faculty member chooses not to resolve the case, or if the student disagrees with the instructor’s proposed resolution, the case is then evaluated through an administrative hearing.
 Alleged non-academic violations are handled by administrative hearing.

 Ad Hoc Judicial Panel: Requests for a re-hearing of a case previously resolved at the administrative hearing level will be heard by an ad hoc judicial panel composed of five members, including at least two Nicholas School students, at least two Nicholas School faculty or staff members, and the Senior Associate Dean, who will participate as a silent observer and vote only in case of a tie.
 Potential student members will be suggested by the honor code representative(s) from the Nicholas School Student Council (NSSC).
-Potential faculty/staff members will be suggested by the DPS.
+Potential faculty/staff members will be suggested by the Associate Dean for Professional Programs.
 To avoid any perception of potential conflicts of interest, a staff member from another school (e.g., undergraduate student conduct office, graduate school or another professional school) experienced in conducting honor code cases will serve as the process moderator for the ad hoc judicial panel, overseeing the selection of panel members, investigation and presentation of evidence, and the conduct of the hearing itself.
-The DPS will be present to help maintain continuity and consistency of procedures from one level to another and from one case to another, but is not a voting member of the ad hoc judicial panel.
+The Associate Dean for Professional Programs will be present to help maintain continuity and consistency of procedures from one level to another and from one case to another, but is not a voting member of the ad hoc judicial panel.
 The student suspected of the violation may object in writing if s/he believes any member of the proposed panel has a conflict of interest that could jeopardize a fair judgment.
 The judicial panel will receive all evidence obtained by the administrative hearing panel and the report of the administrative hearing panel, but may also pursue additional investigation if there is good reason to do so, including reviewing previous work completed by the student or contemporaneous work in other courses or in a MP.
 Any of the judicial panel members or the student may ask for evidence to be presented in writing or by witnesses.
 The accused student may consult others for advice at his/her discretion and may bring a member of the Duke community (student, faculty or staff member) to the hearing as an adviser (but the adviser does not speak to the judicial panel or to any witnesses).
 The four primary panel members (two students, two faculty or staff members) will attempt to decide by consensus whether a violation occurred and what the consequences should be; where consensus is not possible, a vote will determine the outcome, with the Senior Associate Dean voting only when needed to break a tie vote.
-The DPS will review the draft decision before it is communicated to the students or to other participants, in order to point out potential inconsistencies with precedent or unintended consequences.
+The Associate Dean for Professional Programs will review the draft decision before it is communicated to the students or to other participants, in order to point out potential inconsistencies with precedent or unintended consequences.
 However, the final decision will rest with the panel.
 The findings of the ad hoc judicial panel may differ from those of the administrative hearing, and, even when the findings are the same, the consequences imposed by the ad hoc judicial hearing may be either more or less serious than those imposed by the administrative hearing.
-A record of the judicial hearing will be kept by the DPS and made part of the student’s file.
+A record of the judicial hearing will be kept by the Associate Dean for Professional Programs and made part of the student’s file.
 There are no further avenues of appeal beyond the ad hoc judicial panel.